-This course is designed to broaden your perspective on approaches to education as your own idea of education and the differences and commonalities you observe between cultures.
-To further our knowledge about multicultural issues in education, we will have multiple opportunities to observe primary and secondary schools, as well as institutions of higher education.
+This course is designed to broaden your perspective on approaches to current topics, such as immigration, tolerance and diversity, as you explore the differences and commonalities between cultures.
+To further your knowledge about multicultural issues in society you will look through the lens of education and schools, as well as through your lived experience.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.

 UMD and non-UMD freshmen, sophomores, juniors, seniors and graduate students of all majors are eligible to apply.

 If you are interested in this program but do not meet the eligibility requirements, reach out to the program director (listed in the Contacts tab) to discuss your interest in the program.

 After you commit to the program, Education Abroad will enroll you in one of the following three (3) credit UMD courses:

 - EDUC 498I: Netherlands, Germany, Belgium: International and Multicultural Perspectives in Education